Kharmalina/Multiverse-Assessment-Portfolio/High-Paw/README.md

 ### JF 3.8
 - Can encrypt sensitive data via hashing
-- With the implementation of bycrypt
-- Describe a situation where you demonstrated  this job function.
-- Summarize the actions you took to accomplish the goal.
-- Emphasize the results of this action for your team or your learning.
-- Connect the competency to this project
+- With the implementation of bycrypt, the sensitive data such as passwords and confirm passwords are hashed and salted.
+High Paw's database does not have decrypted password data - this will prevent hackers to easilly take sensitive user information and attempt cyber attacks.

 ### JF 4.3
 - Is able to build, manage and deploy code into the relevant environment
-- Describe a situation where you demonstrated  this job function.
-- Summarize the actions you took to accomplish the goal.
-- Emphasize the results of this action for your team or your learning.
-- Connect the competency to this project
+- I took lead on writing code relating to GitHub Actions workflows, test, and build and deploy.
+I also took lead on configuring Render and Railway to deploy the frontend and backend, respectively.
+Initially, the project was fully deployed.
+After, with the help of my team, adding the necessary environment variables due to more code implemented in the codebase, deployment was successful and ready for production.

 ### JF 4.4
 - Can interpret and implement a given design while remaining compliant with security and maintainability requirements
-- Describe a situation where you demonstrated  this job function.
-- Summarize the actions you took to accomplish the goal.
-- Emphasize the results of this action for your team or your learning.
-- Connect the competency to this project
+- With our design, the team needed a functionality to register, login, logout, and all other endpoints.
+With that in mind, we were compliant with security and maintainability requirements by adding middleware to protect all endpoints with the use of access and fresh tokens.
+CI is helpful so we can be aware when tests are passing and failing and we can debug when necessary.

 ### JF 5.5
 - Understands and can apply structured techniques to problem solving, can debug code and can understand the structure of programmes to identify and resolve issues
-- Describe a situation where you demonstrated  this job function.
-- Summarize the actions you took to accomplish the goal.
-- Emphasize the results of this action for your team or your learning.
-- Connect the competency to this project
+- My general technique to problem solving is asking myself what is the problem in the first place and what is my goal to get to the solution.
+If it is debugging, I look at the error messages or a `console.log()`, and play around with the code.
+If it is adding a feature, I do my research and look up resources such as documentation, videos, etc. I also do this with debugging.
+I then lean to my colleagues for help and get their input.
+In terms of High Paw, I used this general process to code.
+For example, when I want to implement refresh and access tokens, I looked at resources on how to implement these tokens with MongoDB.
+Knowing how and what to search on Google or the internet is an essential skill to problem solve.

 ### JF 6.4
 - Works independently and takes responsibility.
 For example, has a disciplined and responsible approach to risk, and stays motivated and committed when facing challenges
-- Describe a situation where you demonstrated  this job function.
-- Summarize the actions you took to accomplish the goal.
-- Emphasize the results of this action for your team or your learning.
-- Connect the competency to this project
+- Outside of pair programming, most of my time working on the codebase was independently.

 ### JF 6.6
 - Shows initiative for solving problems within their own remit, being resourceful when faced with a problem to solve
-- Describe a situation where you demonstrated  this job function.
-- Summarize the actions you took to accomplish the goal.
-- Emphasize the results of this action for your team or your learning.
-- Connect the competency to this project
+-

 ### JF 6.7
 - Communicates effectively in a variety of situations to both a technical and nontechnical audience.
+-
 - Describe a situation where you demonstrated  this job function.
 - Summarize the actions you took to accomplish the goal.
 - Emphasize the results of this action for your team or your learning.